ROCm/ROCm.github.io/languages.md

    multidimensional-array indexing and automatic data management
  * C++ kernel-launch syntax using parallel_for_each plus C++11 lambda
    functions
- * A single-source C++ programming environment - the host and source code can be in the same source file and use the same C++ language;
+ * A single-source C++ programming environment---the host and source code can be in the same source file and use the same C++ language;
    templates and classes work naturally across the host/device boundary